After Reading This Article, You Will Know The Name of All Android Versions, Release Date, and Symbol.

 - A Shush Gesture feature.

-- An adaptive battery feature which maximizes battery power by prioritizing the apps you are most likely to use next.
+- An adaptive battery feature that maximizes battery power by prioritizing the apps you are most likely to use next.

 - It includes controller mapping for the Xbox One S wireless controller.